AiHirose/ai/week1/week1.md

 # __Week1__
 ## - __What is Life?
 How would you define it, can you actually define it?__
+Life is defined by many factors.
+Respiration, metabolism, self-replication, etc.

 ### __Heredity__
 Although it is not the same as life itself, heredity is a very interesting function of life.
 For example, the metabolism of alcohol is said to be genetically related.
 About 44% of Japanese people do not have ALDH2, the enzyme that breaks down acetaldehyde, or their function is weak and acetaldehyde tends to accumulate.